pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 - **#today**
 - **#programming**

-Each hashtag will have its own PubNub channel (where the tweets will be published), and the six channels will belong to a channel group.
+Each hashtag will have its own PubNub channel (where the tweets will be published).
+All the channels will belong to a channel group.

-The client will listen to messages on this channel group to present tweets as pulsating circles of different colors (each tag has it own color) like this:
+The client will listen to messages on this channel group to present tweets as pulsating circles of different colors (each hashtag has it own color):

 ![Main page](https://raw.githubusercontent.com/pluralsight/guides/master/images/9fcb4ad8-1a47-4261-a05e-8ef846c5832d.gif)

-There's also an admin page that will "turn-on/turn-off" the listening of hashtags by adding/removing channels to the PubNub channel group:
+There's also an admin page that will turn on/off each hashtag by adding or removing channels to the PubNub channel group:

 ![Admin page](https://raw.githubusercontent.com/pluralsight/guides/master/images/1cbaa490-f36f-47d2-8fe8-b5d95132a81f.png)